abinashprabakar/Advanced-C/ELF/readme.md

 	EI_MAG3
 		The fourth byte of the magic number.
 It must be filled with ELFMAG3.
 (3: 'F')

+<i> e_type </i>  -  This member of the structure identifies the object file type:

+	ET_NONE  -  An unknown type
+	ET_REL   -  A relocatable file
+	ET_EXEC  -  A executable file
+	ET_DYN   -  A shared object
+	ET_CORE  -  A core file

+<i> e_machine </i>  - This member specifies the required architecture for an individual file.
+For example,

+	EM_NONE  - An unknown machine
+	EM_M32   - AT&T WE 32100
+	EM_386   - Intel 80386
+	EM_IA_64 - Intel Pentium

+<i> e_version </i>  -  This member identifies the file version

+	EV_NONE 0    - Invalid version
+	EV_CURRENT  - Current version

+<i> e_entry </i>

+	This member gives the virtual address to which the system first transfers control, thus starting the process.
+	If the file has no associated entry point, this member holds zero.

+<i> e_phoff </i>
+	This member holds the program header table's file offset in bytes.
+If the file has no program header table, this member holds zero.

+<i> e_shoff </i>

+	This member holds the section header table's file offset in bytes.
+If the file has no section header table, this member holds zero.

+<i> e_flags </i>

+	This member holds processor-specific flags associated with the file.
+Flag names take the form EF_`machine_flag'.
+Currently, no flags have been defined.

+<i> e_ehsize </i>

+	This member holds the ELF header's size in bytes.

+<i> e_phemtsize </i>

+	This member holds the size in bytes of one entry in the file's program header table; all entries are the same size.

+<i> e_phnum </i>

+	This member holds the number of entries in the program header table.
+Thus the product of e_phentsize and e_phnum gives the table's size in bytes.
+If a file has no program header, e_phnum holds the value zero.

 <h1><b> File Data </b></h1>

 Besides the ELF Header, ELF files consists of three parts,